Colorado Divorce Procedures

 Last stage of Colorado Divorce Procedure

-• It has been seen that usually after 2 to 4 months after the initial filing, the last stage of divorce begins
+• It has been seen that usually after 2 to 4 months after the initial filing, the final stage of divorce begins

-• In the last stage, it is expected that the divorcing partners should negotiate and sign a settlement agreement known as a separation agreement.
-Additionally, if the divorcing couple has child(ren), it is essential to draft a permanent parenting plan.
+• Here, it is expected that the divorcing partners should negotiate and sign a settlement agreement known as a separation agreement.
+Additionally, if the divorcing couple has children, it is essential to draft a permanent parenting plan

 • When the divorcing partners fail to draft an agreement, then the option of divorce mediation is open